Grilled Chicken Thighs

 This post may contain affiliate links.
 Please read our disclosure policy.

 These grilled chicken thighs are one of my favorite things to cook on the grill.
-They’re moist and tender with a fresh herb flavor.
-Chicken thighs grill up in less than 15 minutes, making them the perfect weeknight dinner for yourself and your loved ones.
+They’re moist, tender, and infused with fresh herb flavor.
+Plus, they’re ready in less than 15 minutes, making them the perfect weeknight dinner for you and your loved ones.

 Grilled Chicken Thighs

-If you’re looking for an easy, flavorful way to cook up some chicken, then you can’t go wrong with grilled chicken thighs.
-Boneless chicken thighs are cheap, flavorful, and a breeze to cook.
-They also make a nice change from the same old chicken breasts that we tend to reach for so often.
+If you’re looking for an easy, flavorful way to cook chicken, you can’t go wrong with grilled chicken thighs.
+Boneless chicken thighs are affordable, packed with flavor, and incredibly simple to prepare.
+They also offer a welcome change from the chicken breasts we often default to.

 Grilling Chicken Thighs